Employer brand

 Flexibility and work-life balance

 Trying to attain work-life balance shouldn’t be an extreme juggling act.
-Working weeks that consist of 40+ hours have long been seen as the ‘standard’ to earn a decent living, but this perception is changing.
+Working weeks that consist of over 40 hours have long been seen as the ‘standard’ to earn a decent living, but this perception is changing.

-While not everyone can offer reduced hours, offering flexibility in terms of when and where an employee works could make a huge difference to their quality of life.
+While not everyone can offer reduced hours, offering flexibility in terms of when and where an employee works as part of your company culture could make a huge difference to their quality of life.

-Working from home may cut hours off a commute each day.
+Remote work may cut hours off a commute each day.
 This could be the difference between someone seeing their child before they go to bed or not.
 Flexi-hours may also allow employees to leave for work later, creating space for some quality personal time working out in the gym before heading to the office.
-Flexibility at every level offers benefits to employees, and in the long-term will help enrich their lives and make them less likely to take time off due to mental or physical health issues.
+Flexibility at every level offers benefits to employees, and in the long-term will help enrich their lives and make them less likely to take time off due to mental or physical health issues, and will ultimately reduce employee turnover.

 Team leaders and management can help encourage a greater work-life balance by: